bokand/bokand.github.io/web_viewports_explainer.md

 loads (but we won't be able to zoom out) and it will be 60px wide.
 Quite surprising indeed.

+Note: This wasn't ever really *designed* per se and seems bizzare even to me.
+Since Chrome's the only one that's not sizing the fixed viewport to the ICB, perhaps we should change to that.
+Doing something rational is tracked in [437303](crbug.com/437303).

 ## Browser UI Interactions

 #### Hiding URL Bar